salkin-mada/raspi-notes/README.md

 please note that: if the time argument is used, in advance of the system shutting down the /run/nologin file is created to ensure that further login attempts will be rejected.

 * `sudo shutdown`           #shutdown, but wait for all services to correctly stop (this can make the shutdown procedure longer)
-    - and if a service for some reason hangs, it could drag the shutdown procedure to a very long experience...
+    - and if a service for some reason hangs, it could drag the shutdown procedure to a longer than instant experience...
 * `sudo shutdown now`       #shutdown now
 * `sudo shutdown 14:00`     #shutdown the machine at 2'oclock
 * `sudo shutdown -p now`	#poweroff the machine now